ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 With just this much, you’ve registered your types and unlocked full runtime reflection.
 The `cxx_mirror` object is your gateway to query, introspect, and instantiate types at runtime — all without compile-time knowledge of those types, without strict static coupling.

-RTL’s API is designed to be small and intuitive.
-Its syntax mirrors regular C++ patterns — but with strong safety guarantees.
-Every reflective operation checks types, ownership, and errors explicitly, so moving forward with reflection feels just as safe and predictable as writing normal C++ code.
+* RTL’s API is small and intuitive, mirroring standard C++ syntax while enforcing strict safety.
+Every reflective operation validates types, ownership, and errors, making reflection as safe and predictable as writing regular C++.

 ***Without reflection:***